kubestellar/kubestellar/docs/content/v0.20/architecture.md

 on it.
 The Worker pulls a key from queue; if it is a placement and it has been deleted (deletion timestamp is set) it follows the flow below:

-- Uses lister to list all ManifestWorks on all namespaces in OCM by placement label.
+- Uses lister to list all ManifestWorks on all namespaces in ITS by placement label.
 - Iterates on all matching ManifestWorks, for each one:
   - Deletes the ManifestWork (if no other placement labels) or the label